grantjenks/python-sortedcontainers/docs/sorteddict.rst

    .. method:: x in d

-      Returns True if and only if *x* is a key in the dictionary.
+      Return True if and only if *x* is a key in the dictionary.

       :rtype: :class:`bool`